gastonstat/course-policies/policy-email.md

 respectful in manner and tone.
 Please do not send e-mails that are curt or demanding.

 Here's a short exmaple of an unprofessional email.
-Let's assume you miss an exam, for whatever reason.
+Let's assume you missed an exam, for whatever reason.
 Do not write and say _"I missed an exam.
 When can I make it up?"_
 Instead, explain why you have extenuating circumstances, and ask the teaching staff if they will allow you to make up the exam.
 Most likely you won't be able